olson-sean-k/wax/README.md

 ### Encoding

 Globs operate exclusively on UTF-8 encoded text.
 However, this encoding is not used for file names and paths on all platforms.
-Wax uses the [`EncodedPath`] type to re-encode native paths via lossy conversions that use Unicode replacement codepoints whenever a part of a path cannot be represented as valid UTF-8.
+Wax uses the [`CandidatePath`] type to re-encode native paths via lossy conversions that use Unicode replacement codepoints whenever a part of a path cannot be represented as valid UTF-8.
 On some platforms these conversions are always no-ops.
 In practice, the